jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 It was mostly climbs I'd already done and felt I could repeat with minimal attempts, spread across styles so my body absorbed different stresses throughout the day.

 We started by heading to the Shadow of a Man boulder.
-I wanted to knock out Shadow of a Man (v5) and its sit-start (v6) before the crowd descended.
+I wanted to knock out [Shadow of a Man](https://www.mountainproject.com/route/108312154/shadow-of-a-man) (v5) and its [sit-start](https://www.mountainproject.com/route/112802515/shadow-of-a-man-sit) (v6) before the crowd descended.
 During my early October trip it felt much harder on sensitive fingertips, so getting there early in the day meant cleaner holds and happier skin.

 I sent Shadow of a Man on my fourth attempt, took a short break, and sent the sit-start on my next go.
 That sit-start felt smoother than the stand-alone send, even though the extended intro added some fatigue.
-The sit-start wasn't worth many more points than the stand, so adding a v6 to the scorecard didn't move the needle much, but it still felt good to have it.
+The sit-start wasn't worth many more points than the stand, so adding a v6 to the scorecard didn't move the needle beyond knocking out another v5, but it still felt good to have it.

-After finishing there, we moved on to the Brown Cow boulder where my goals were Sukha Sit (v5) and Helios (v4).
+After finishing there, we moved on to the Brown Cow boulder where my goals were [Sukha Sit](https://www.mountainproject.com/route/111289342/sukha-sit) (v5) and [Helios](https://www.mountainproject.com/route/108408965/helios) (v4).

 Sukha Sit is hard.
 I linked the sit into the stand twice during my early October trip, but this time I punted five or six times before moving on.